 These documents need to follow the authentication procedure before being taken to Costa Rica.

-What is the difference between the rain forest and the cloud forest?
+7. What is the difference between a rainforest and a cloud forest?

 The main difference is that in the cloud forest doesn’t rain as much as in the rain forest.
 The species of flora and fauna that you might find differ from one to the other.